alexnardini/FLAM3_for_SideFX_Houdini/icons/README.md

 Following is the full icon set that have been crafted and included into FLAM3H™ for easy find and review.<br>
 It is an ongoing effort and they have been regularly updated and improved even tho this last set seem to be working well with different Houdini UI scales and color schemes.

+They are already embedded inside the HDA and available in this repository for easy edit and review.

 Note: _The project logo and icon set are NOT covered by CC BY-SA 4.0_.</br>
 _They remain Copyright of (c) 2021 F stands for liFe (and their other respective owners), and may not be redistributed without permission_.